 Swiss glaciers - acutely threatened!

 Switzerland has a lot to offer in terms of glaciers.
 They are part of our landscape, but are acutely threatened by climate change.
-The Aletsch Glacier is a UNESCO World Heritage Site, but the Rhone, Fee and other glaciers are also landmarks of Switzerland.
-In the last two decades, the ice giants that previously pushed their way down to the valley by centimetres have retreated - often by several kilometres.
+The Aletsch Glacier is a UNESCO World Heritage Site, but the Rhone, Fee and other glaciers are also Swiss landmarks.
+In the last two decades, the ice giants, which previously pushed their way down into the valley by the centimeter, have retreated - often by several kilometers.
 Climate protection in Switzerland is also and above all glacier protection.
 Almost seven hundred glaciers are said to have already disappeared - the phenomenon is so striking that environmental activists have already held funeral marches for "dead" glaciers.

 Why are the glaciers disappearing?

-The ice masses are of course suffering from the rising temperatures worldwide.
-At least as devastating is the lack of snowfall - because the glaciers are thus no longer "fed".
-The result is that more ice melts than can be formed.
-In a sense, the glacier is retreating.
-According to experts who study the future of Swiss glaciers, most of the smaller glaciers will have disappeared by 2050.
+The ice masses are naturally suffering from the rising temperatures worldwide.
+The lack of snowfall is at least as devastating - because the glaciers are no longer "fed".
+As a result, more ice is melting than can be formed.
+The glacier regresses, so to speak.
+According to experts studying the future of Swiss glaciers, most of the smaller glaciers will have disappeared by 2050.
 Fifty years later, only parts of the larger glaciers will still exist.
-This will affect the water balance and the stability of the rock and earth layers in the mountains, but also the fauna and flora.
+This will affect the water balance and the stability of the rock and soil layers in the mountains, as well as the fauna and flora.

-In order to preserve the glaciers as a unique biotope worldwide, a global rethink is necessary.
+A global rethink is needed to preserve the world's glaciers as a unique biotope.
 It does not help to debate for years.
 Every single person has a responsibility.
-And that means that we have to become more sustainable in our consumption behaviour and our lifestyles.
-It will not work without renunciation - but if we look beyond our own small environment, we will preserve the wonders of our world for our children and grandchildren.
-This is what we at NIKIN also want to work for.
+And that means we have to become more sustainable in our consumer behavior and lifestyles.
+It won't work without doing without - but if we look beyond our own small environment, we can preserve the wonders of our world for our children and grandchildren.
+We at NIKIN would also like to work towards this.